 63.6% of total IT infrastructure spend will be on the cloud by 2024, according to the International Data Corporation (IDC).
 The cloud is here and many companies have embarked on this journey.

-As public clouds become more popular, you might be considering switching from an on-premises SFTP server or on-premises managed file transfer to cloud MFT.
+As public clouds become more popular, you might be considering switching from an on-premises SFTP server or on-premises managed file transfer solution to cloud MFT.
 It’s important to consider the benefits of cloud MFT before you decide.

 What Is Cloud MFT?